 Are there any Income categories in which a racial or ethnic group has disproportionately greater need than the needs of that income category as a whole?

 Yes.
-Please refer to the discussions on specific needs by income presented in the previous sections.
-Disproportionately greater need across racial and ethnic groups was only demonstrated with regard to housing problems.
+Disproportionately greater need across groups was only demonstrated with regard to housing problems.
 In summary, the following disproportionately greater needs exist:

 Housing Problems: